Ke-no/ASG1-ID/README.md

    ii.
 Animation of the text should be moving endless.

    iii.
-Animation of the text for the date and name should be moving with a bar blinking.
+Animation of the text for the date and name should be moving with cursor blinking.

 5. Form: